 Over time it will transform into a natural suspensory ligament of the neck making the lift permanent.

-The whole procedure will take roughly 1 hour and the downtime is usually just one day, leaving no visible scar.
+The whole procedure will take roughly 1.5 hours and the downtime is minimal.